-Strengthening Families Washington is a program within the Department of Children, Youth & Families whose main focus is helping families become stronger together through a variety of tactics, including:
+Strengthening Families Washington is a program within the Department of Children, Youth & Families.
+This program is focused on helping families become stronger together in many ways, including:

 There are five protective factors known to help reduce child abuse and neglect:

-By providing information to parents, child care professionals and others who work with children, we help build these protective factors in families with young children and build family strength and a family environment that promotes optimal child and youth development.
+By sharing information with parents, childcare professionals, and others who work with children, we help families grow stronger.
+This information helps build protective factors and creates a positive home environment that supports healthy child and youth development.

-We believe in partnering with parents and caregivers and encourage leadership and collaboration in all our work.
-If you are interested in opportunities or would like to partner with Strengthening Families Washington, please email strengtheningfamilies@dcyf.wa.gov.
+We believe in working together with parents and caregivers.
+If you are interested in getting involved or partnering with Strengthening Families Washington, please email strengtheningfamilies@dcyf.wa.gov.

 Have a Plan: Shaken Baby Syndrome